GJChaitin/unknowable/README.md

 ------------------------------------

-To run a LISP program usin Python, Python 3.11 or newer is needed.
-You can run a program like `sets.l` this way:
+To run a LISP program using Python, Python 3.11 or newer is needed.
+You can run a program like `sets.l` like this:

 ```
-python lisp.py < godel.l
+python lisp.py < sets.l
 ```

 Using `make` to simpilify running